 Multi-Gateway Federation

-ContextForge's unique strength lies in multi-gateway coordination:
+ContextForge's strength lies in multi-gateway coordination:

 - mDNS Auto-Discovery: Automatic discovery of gateway instances across networks